pranavrcn/CMaps-Event-Management/README.md

-Unfortunately, at the moment I can't share the project publically as some files have sensitive info.
+Unfortunately, at the moment I can't share the project publicly as some files have sensitive info.
 If you would still like to see the code behind this project, please contact me.

 # Cmaps